-Pursuant to Executive Order 13563, the Department of Justice developed this preliminary plan for retrospective analysis in keeping with its resources, expertise, and regulatory priorities.
-The Department sought suggestions from regulated entities and the general public, and incorporated those suggestions throughout this plan.
+Pursuant to Executive Order 13563, the Department of Justice developed a preliminary plan for retrospective analysis in keeping with its resources, expertise, and regulatory priorities.
+The Department twice sought suggestions from regulated entities and the general public, and incorporated those suggestions throughout both its preliminary plan and this final plan.
 The Department also incorporated best practices from the extensive agency efforts already underway to review existing regulations, respond to petitions for rulemaking, modernize technologies, and engage the public.

-Going forward, the Department proposes to establish a Department-wide working group that will institutionalize a culture of retrospective review and collaborate with rulemaking components to select rules for review, solicit public comment, and recommend revisions as necessary.
-The working group plans to review one to three rules each year, and the components have already identified several candidate rules that the group will evaluate through the retrospective review process described in this plan.
+As part of its retrospective review plan, and consistent with the general commitment to periodic review, the Department is establishing an internal working group that will institutionalize a culture of retrospective review and collaborate with rulemaking components to select rules for review, seek public comment, and recommend revisions as necessary.
+The working group plans to review approximately one to three rules each year, and the components have already identified several candidate rules that the group will evaluate through the retrospective review process described in this plan.
 Once the working group reviews these initial candidates, the Department plans to report to the public on the outcome of its assessment.
 Through this process, the Department seeks to build upon its commitment to open government and to promote evidence-based decision-making with respect to regulations.